 Testimonials have been around for a long, long time.
 They’ve been used as a sales and marketing tool before we started using the internet as a sales channel.
 Even today, television commercials are full of them.

 Your website could use them, too, because they are a powerful trust signal.
 They are what’s called social proof, and long story short, they can help increase your website’s conversion rates.
 For best results, get real testimonials from real customers – you don’t’ want to get caught posting fake testimonials online.

 How do you think people are browsing the internet today?
-Because the days when it was mostly from desktop computers with big screens and keyboards and mouses, you’re wrong.
-People are browsing the web from mobile devices, and your website better be ready for that.
+Because of the days when it was mostly from desktop computers with big screens and keyboards and mouses, you’re wrong.
+People are browsing the web from mobile devices, and your website better is ready for that.